Profession Change Vita

 7. Avoid looking overqualified

-When looking to build a career in a new field, many applicants are looking to start with lower level of position and smaller income than they are used to.
+When looking to build a profession in a new field, many applicants are looking to start with lower level of position and smaller income than they are used to.
 Nevertheless, if you come across as an overqualified candidate on paper, hiring managers may reject you due to this fact only.
 They believe that overqualified candidates won’t find the work challenging and won’t be effective eventually.

 If you’ve been in a senior role in your previous field, it makes sense to downplay your senior level accomplishments and focus on routine tasks.
 When applying for mid-level management or even professional position, no need to showcase your expertise in leading multimillion projects.
 List only the qualifications required for the role.
 Having completed writing a resume, use a quick resume proofreader to make sure your document is error-free and flawless in all aspects.